pcc-cybersecurity-club/pcc-cybersecurity-club.github.io/_posts/2019-11-23-NCL-2019-FALL-SEASON.md

 <img src="/assets/images/ShoulderSurfers.png"><br>

 <h3>PCC-CTL-ALT-1337</h3>
-<p>cored a total of 1770 points out of a possible 3000 with an overall 78.99% accuracy equalling a 69.63% completion of available challenges and placing them in the top 14.9% of the competition.</p>
+<p>Scored a total of 1770 points out of a possible 3000 with an overall 78.99% accuracy equalling a 69.63% completion of available challenges and placing them in the top 14.9% of the competition.</p>
 <img src="/assets/images/PCC-CTRL-ALT-1337.png"><br>

 <h3>Shout Outs - Team Game</h3>